DannyDainton/All-Things-Postman/Examples/02_createEnvironmentFile.md

 ### Creating our first environment file

-A new environment file can be created following the steps below.
-In our file, we will be setting the `baseURL` value to `https://restful-booker.herokuapp.com` and using this in all of our requests as we move through the examples.
+A new environment file can be created in a number of different ways.
+One way is by following the steps below.
+In the file, we will be setting the `baseURL` value to `https://restful-booker.herokuapp.com` and using this in all of our requests as we move through the examples.

 - Press the `cog` icon in the top right on the application, just above the `Save` button
 - Select the `Manage Environments` option